 After you have a list of topics you can begin to sort ideas or brainstorm your own.
 Bear in mind that it’s best to stick to answering questions when creating content as these typically convert well and aren’t as competitive to rank for.

 The more questions you can extrapolate from your conversations, the better.
-These could be the questions your clients and potential customers want an answer to.
+These could be the questions your customers and potential ones want an answer to.
 Being helpful is a superb way to gain trust!

 That’s one way of how to brainstorm content ideas

 As my favorite way to brainstorm content ideas, talking to people can spark your creativity and help you think of hundreds of ideas.
 Your content marketing plan will be changed forever!
 Plus you’ll have loads of ideas to fill your editorial calendar.